KarlMeierMattern/Full-Stack/Notes.md

 > `answer` has the value `8`.

-In the case that the function doesn't have a return statement, when you call it, the function processes the inner code but the returned value is undefined.
+**Note**: In the case that the function doesn't have a return statement, when you call it, the function processes the inner code but the returned value is undefined.

 ---